Constraining the Properties of the Thermonuclear Burst Oscillation Source XTE J1814-338 Through Pulse Profile Modelling: Introduction

 To obtain the NS mass and radius, \texttt{X-PSI} computes the expected X-ray pulse profile (phase and spectrally resolved count rate) for a given model and a parameter vector using the PPM technique. \texttt{X-PSI} then compares the expected (model) and observed (data) X-ray pulse profiles by computing the likelihood of the observed X-ray pulse profile given that specific parameter vector and model.
 Using a Bayesian framework, \texttt{X-PSI} not only derives the posterior probability distributions for space-time parameters (mass and radius) but also for the hot spot properties, which are part of the model.

-In \citet{kini:2023a,kini:2023b}, we used synthetic data and phenomenological models to mimic the observed bursts and burst oscillation properties from the AMXP \J.\ This is because \J\ was previously identified as one of the most promising sources for PPM \citep{Bhattacharyya:2004pp}.
-In this paper, we apply the \textit{slicing method} as in \citet{kini:2023b} to existing observational data of \J\, and infer its mass and radius.
-We also aim to better understand the conditions and the behaviour of the hot spot during the thermonuclear bursts.
+\citet{kini:2023a,kini:2023b} used synthetic data and phenomenological models to mimic the observed bursts and burst oscillation properties from \J. \J \ was first observed in June 2003 during a scan of the Galactic center \citep{Markwardt:2003}, when it underwent its only detected outburst.
+It is an AMXP with a pulsation frequency of 314.4 Hz and an orbital period of 4.275 hours \citep{Markwardt:2003, Papitto2007}.
+During this singular outburst, 28 Type I X-ray bursts were detected over about 50 days, each lasting around 2 minutes.
+Notably, burst oscillations were observed in all 28 bursts \citep{Strohmayer:2003}.
+These oscillations were phase-locked to the persistent pulsations and remained remarkably stable throughout, with an average root mean square fractional amplitude (rms FA) of 10\% \cite[see e.g.][]{Watts:2005}.
+This stability persisted across all the bursts, except for the 28th burst (corresponding to Burst 27 in \citealt{Strohmayer:2003}), which showed marginal evidence of photospheric radius expansion (PRE).
+Constraints on XTE J1814-338 have been obtained through studies of its quiescent optical counterpart \citep{Baglio:2012}, X-ray and optical imaging of the optical counterpart \citep{Krauss:2005sj}, (candidate) PRE burst \citep{Strohmayer:2003, Galloway:2020}, and burst oscillations \citep[][and see Section \ref{sec:compare} for further discussion on parameter constraints]{Bhattacharyya:2004pp, Leahy:2009}. \J\ was previously identified as one of the most promising sources for PPM \citep{Bhattacharyya:2004pp}, and in this paper we apply the \textit{slicing method} outlined by \citet{kini:2023b} to the observational data of its non-PRE bursts (all bursts except Burst 28), and infer its mass and radius.
+We also aim to understand better the conditions and the behaviour of the hot spot during the thermonuclear bursts.

 The paper is structured as follows.
 In Section \ref{sec:modelging}, we present the observations, the data reduction, and the instrument models used.
 This is followed by an explanation of the inference procedures and a summary of the approach we used to combine posterior distributions from multiple bursts to obtain tighter constraints on parameters shared across all bursts.
 We present the main findings in Section \ref{sec:result}, followed by an in-depth discussion of these findings in Section \ref{sec:discussion}.
 We summarize our conclusions in Section \ref{sec:conclusion}.